 - Learn how to order documents or submit your publication for consideration.

-The NIDRR Program Database - Every year, more than 300 projects conduct research across the spectrum of disability and rehabilitation.
+The NIDILRR Program Database - Every year, more than 300 projects conduct research across the spectrum of disability and rehabilitation.

 - Search the Program Database by keyword, institution, grant number, and other criteria to find current and completed projects.

 - Browse by funding mechanism, research priority, or state.

 - Read the introduction, or download a copy of the current or previous print directories.

 - Are you a grantee?
 Check your project's information.

 - Are you a NIDILRR staff member?
 Log in to check the status of your current and completed projects.